F. Statement on Access and Engagement

-Everyone benefits when a diversity of perspectives is represented.
+Everyone benefits all stakeholders are provided access and are engaged, and a diversity of perspectives is represented.
 This precept has permeated my work and personal life.
 I am committed to ensuring equitable access to resources and opportunities and fostering a welcoming and positive culture.
 I believe that sensitivity to the institutional challenges faced by marginalized individuals can make a difference in helping students realize their full potential through higher education.

 On June 2, 2003, I published “Diverse Perspectives Crete Prosperous Results” in the Printing News.
 I wrote: “…I am proud to be associated with institutions that value and promote diversity in the academic workplace.
 As a white male, it might seem as though I would have something to lose by advocating this viewpoint.
 However, by promoting diversity, institutions strive to create an environment where creative thinking and creative problem solving abound, and I am frequently the beneficiary of these decisions.”